tgmtejas/Linear_classification/code/readme.md

 ### Readme for Project 2

+Linear Classification using Least Square Analysis and fisher's discriminant + KNN

 # This project contains:
 - `start.m`: the main function which contains examples of:
    - how to load the data